jdhao/nvim-config/docs/README.md

 ## Ripgrep

-[Ripgrep](https://github.com/BurntSushi/ripgrep), aka, `rg`, is a fast grep tool available for both Linux, Windows and Mac.
+[Ripgrep](https://github.com/BurntSushi/ripgrep), aka, `rg`, is a fast grep tool available for both Linux, Windows and macOS.
 It is used by several searching plugins.

-For Windows and Mac, we can install it via chocolatey and homebrew respectively.
+For Windows and macOS, we can install it via chocolatey and homebrew respectively.
 For Linux, we can download the executable file from its [release page](https://github.com/BurntSushi/ripgrep/releases) and install it.